kristian1971/RTA-CSIT-2023/README.md

 # RTA-CSIT-2023

-Programs in Python used for paper at the conference RTA-CSIT-2023.
+Python programs used for picture collecting and nudity score calculation.